ML-42

 Document View

 Your markdown files carry the context that makes AI work — architecture docs, decision records, project briefs, specs.
-ML-42 renders them as clean, navigable documents with live preview editing.
-No switching between raw and rendered.
+ML-42 renders them as clean, navigable documents — fast.
 The sidebar shows your project tree.
-The inspector gives you a table of contents.
-You're not staring at syntax — you're reading your library.
+The inspector gives you a table of contents and an on-device summary from Apple Intelligence.
+You're reading your library, not staring at syntax.

 Folder Overview